velvet-os/imagebuilder/systems/chromebook_kukui/readme.md

 - some log spamming kernel messages have been silenced:
   - krane has usb bandwidth problems, especially with usb audio
   - juniper seems to have some audio related interrupt issues
-- the kernel config is merged now for both mt8173 and mt8183, mt8183 patches still seem to break mt8173 drm - so they need to be compiled separately for now
 - so far only the above tested kukui chromebooks are supported, but other mt8183 chromebooks most probably will work (at least partially) too or can be added easily
 - the current sound setup is not complete yet
   - the levels of the internal mic are very low (as a workaround they can be boosted in software at pulseaudio level via "pactl set-source-volume 1 400%")